 Harry tells them about how the two met at a football match and were slowly drawn towards one another.
 He recalls his friendship with Dilip, the latter’s reputation as a dada and Cindy’s failed marriage.

 Anita and Natasha were cuddled up on the couch, intently listening to Harry’s story.
 Arjun had slipped away from there, unnoticed.
 He was not into love affairs.
-Sitting apart in a corner of the huge drawing hall, he was busy on his phone.
+Sitting apart in a corner of the lavish living room, he was glued to his phone.
 Swapna, who was sitting next to Harry, looked much more immersed than the rest.

 As Ramu was serving refreshments, she remarked that she saw as much intensity between Cindy and Dilip as between Shom and Raima.
 Everyone thought of it as a strange remark.
 Natasha was irritated and she said that all her mother could think of was Raima, who was in her world of her own.
 Only Harry understood and he hugged Swapna.